Hundreds march in Karachi demanding climate justice | SAMAA

 A huge number of people have taken to the streets in Karachi demanding bolder action by the provincial and federal governments in fighting climate change.

-Women, youngsters, children, and men participated in the march, which starts from Nehr-e-Khayyam and will end at the Bilawal Chowk.
+Women, youngsters, children, and men participated in the march, which started from Nehr-e-Khayyam and will end at the Bilawal Chowk.
 The demonstration began at 2pm.

+The protesters held placards and chanted slogans against the government demanding their rights.

+Syed Arif, a protester and representative of the Orangi and Gujjar nullah victims, told SAMAA Digital that people living near the stormwater drains have not been compensated by the Sindh government yet.

+This year’s climate march has a bit of a twist.
+A number of performers, including the Baluch Twins and Hassan Bin Shaheen, took over the stage with their rap.
+They used their art as a means to put forward their demands.

+Initially, when the protesters started marching towards the Bilawal Chowk they were stopped by the police.
+After negotiations, the march has resumed.
+Protesters have, however, only been given permission to proceed to the Karachi Grammar School.

-The march has been organised by the Karachi Bachao Tehreek among several other civil society organisations.
+The Climate March Karachi has been organised by the Karachi Bachao Tehreek among several other civil society organisations.
 This year, the People’s Climate March is being held to demand justice – for this city, its environment, and its people.

 KARACHI!!!
 Show up tomorrow for your city, your future, your people!— Karachi Bachao Tehreek (@StopEvictionKHI) December 11, 2021